vouched/vouched-android/README.md

 0. [Get familiar with Vouched](https://docs.vouched.id/#section/Overview)

 1. [Run the Example](#run-example)
    - Go through the verification process but stop after each step and take a look at the logs.
-Particularly understand the [Job](https://docs.vouched.id/#tag/job-model) data from each step.
+Particularly understand the [Job](https://docs.vouched.id/#tag/job-model) data from each verification step.
    ```java
    System.out.println(job.toJson());
    ```